 As far as I can tell, everyone loves a chart or a list!
-I’m currently in a series of educating you on protein needs.
-Today’s topic builds on the last two:
+In the past, I wrote a series of articles on protein needs.
+Today’s topic builds these other two:

-This time, I promised to give you information on how much protein are in various foods.
-Remember that from our last discussion, more protein is not necessarily better.
+This time, I am providing you with information on how much protein are in various foods.
+First off, I want to remind you that more protein is not necessarily better.
 What we are looking for with protein is a quality source, and making sure that you are having it spread throughout the day, and not just loaded up in your dinner meal.

 If you’ve been reading my blog long enough, you know that I am a big fan of plant based foods, including protein foods!
 Not only do you get the protein you need, but a plant source of protein will also give you extra cancer fighting phytochemicals that your body needs.